 There are tests available for each of these factors including Google’s mobile-friendly test.
 Even though it’s a little lower in the signal, unsafe web resources are a serious issue.
 You can check your webpage status with the Search Console: Security Issues report to determine if you have any fixes that need your attention

 The team at ChillyBin will be able to assist you in getting everything ready ahead of Google’s changes to optimise your user experience.

 Using the Core Web Vitals report we can identify the pages that are not performing well and use a variety of tools to identify the elements that are causing speed issues and work to fix them.

 Overall the changes are straightforward and worthwhile.
-Getting your website in shape not only helps get Google’s attention, your users will be more likely to stay and browse your site and enjoy it.
+Getting your website in shape not only helps get Google’s attention, but your users will also be more likely to stay and browse your site and enjoy it.
 That’s great news for you as those leads will be more likely to convert.

 We’re big fans of quality User Experience, even before Google slipped it into its radar, it was well and truly on ours.
 If you want to make sure your website is ready for the update heading our way soon, book your Core SEO Audit today.

 I hope you enjoyed reading this blog post.
 If you want my team to just do your marketing for you, click here.